jaydenpung/pathdao-demo/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## TLDR

+- Run `nvm use`
+- Run `npm install`
+- Change .env.tmp to .env
+- Fill in the variables for .env
+- Run `npm install -g serverless`
+- Run `serverless offline` to start locally

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.